Draco18s/Advent-of-Code-2023/README.md

 *Day 12: Ugh.
 I gave this one a stab, but gave up.
 *Day 13: Simple stupid mistake messed up my reflection-detection code during part 1.
 Part 2 took some trial-and-error to figure out which value was the value to use assuming a single smudge (i.e. I wouldn't always get a single non-zero value).
 *Day 14: I think I got stupid lucky when I threw a 1000 iteration answer at the site (not the full 1000000000 cycles) and it was right.
 There was probably some pattern I was meant to find and instead finding it I tripped over the right answer.
 Better lucky than good?
+*Day 16: Accidentally let beams phase through splitters if a beam had already been split by that splitter.